 A beautifully soft boiled egg is a thing of great comfort.
-The white is just firm, and the yolk is deliciously runny, served with warm buttery toast cut into soldiers and it’s everything childhood memories are made of.
+The white is just firm, and the yolk is deliciously runny, served with warm buttery toast soldiers and it's everything childhood memories are made of.

 Cooking the perfect soft boiled egg is like making the perfect martini.
 There are barely any ingredients needed but reaching perfection is not always easy.